grenadilla/fbla-app/README.md

 Since views.py holds the vast majority of the program logic, it will have an entire section devoted to it.
 See [How It Works](#how-it-works).

 ### static
-The static folder holds all static files, which in the case of VLib is all javascript and CSS files.
+The static folder holds all static files, which in the case of VLib is all javascript and CSS files and all the images used in the help page.
 The [JQuery](https://jquery.com/) javascript library is already included through Bootstrap.
 The JQuery addon [select2](https://select2.org/) is used to create better select tags in webforms.

 ### templates
 The templates folder holds all the jinja2 templates is used to create the html page sent to the client's computer.
 Note that although all the files in this folder end with the .html extension, they have included jinja2 template logic within.

 ## How It Works <a name="how-it-works"></a>
+### Routes
 Most of the program logic is held in views.py.
 The views file defines all the routes in the webapp.
 When a user clicks a link in the application, they are routed to the corresponding route, where the route function will perform some logic before either sending a redirect to another page or displaying a jinja2 template (stored in the templates folder) to be shown to the user.
 All routes are declared using Python decorater functions in their most basic form like so:

     @app.route('/some_path/<variable>', methods=['GET', POST'])